jmjf/authzerizer/README.md

 - No-cache option (always read database)
 - AuthN features ???
 - UI for admin ???
+- Alternative to SQL ??? (excuse to dig into micro-database options)
 - Admin endpoints to GET, POST, PUT (update), DELETE allowed scopes in the database ???
   - On DELETE, remove scopes from any client id grants.